SciDAS/nextflow-api/deploy/deploy-gke.md

 Make sure `gcloud` is [properly installed and authenticated](https://cloud.google.com/deployment-manager/docs/step-by-step-guide/installation-and-setup).
 Also make sure you have the role of **Kubernetes Engine Admin**, which can be added in [IAM & admin](https://cloud.google.com/kubernetes-engine/docs/how-to/iam) by your Cloud administrator.
 If certain types of resources (e.g. GPU) are required, make sure the corresponding [quota](https://cloud.google.com/compute/quotas) is requested and approved in advance.

 You must create a Service Account for Nextflow to use.
 Follow the [instructions](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
 Make sure the account has **Editor** permissions.

 After creating the account, **download a credential key for it**.
-It is a JSON formatted key. use a [JSON Formatter](https://jsonformatter.curiousconcept.com/) to flatten the text to a single line, using the **Compact** format.
+It is a JSON formatted key.

+Use a [JSON Formatter](https://jsonformatter.curiousconcept.com/) to flatten the text to a single line, using the **Compact** format.

 Paste the formatted JSON back into the file.
 The file should be one line now.